Ole Miss overwhelms Oklahoma State to claim NCAA title - WTMJ

-SCOTTSDALE, Ariz.
-(AP) — Kennedy Swann and Andrea Lignell completed perfect weeks as Ole Miss overwhelmed Oklahoma State 4-1 to win the NCAA Women’s Championship on Wednesday, the Rebels’ first national title in women’s sports.
+It was the first national title for Ole Miss women in any sport.

-Chiarra Tamburlini set the tone at Grayhawk Golf Club with a 6-and-5 victory, the largest margin in the final round since the NCAA switched to match play in 2015.
+Kennedy Swann and Andrea Legnell led the way for the Rebels by completing perfect weeks at Grayhawk Golf Club, winning all three of their matches.

-The key was Swann and Lignell, in the leadoff matches, where they delivered their best golf against Oklahoma State’s best two players.
+Chiarra Tamburlini set the tone for Ole Miss in the third of five matches.
+She was 6 up at the turn over Lianna Bailey, and her 6-and-5 victory was the largest margin for the final round since the NCAA switched to match play in 2015.

-Swann won three straight holes to take a 3-up lead to the back nine against Maja Stark, the highest-ranked player in the final at No. 7 in the women’s world amateur ranking.
+Right behind her was Johnson, never giving any hope in a 4-and-3 victory over Rita Tatematsu.

 Behind her, Lignell rallied from an early deficit to take her first lead on the 13th hole over Isabella Fierro, who had not trailed all week.
 Lignell then had Fierro putt from 2 feet on the next hole, and Fierro missed to fall 2 down.